 Hello, my friends.
 A very happy new year to you.
-I hope your 2019 has gotten off to a jolly good start!
+I hope your 2019 has gotten off to a great start!

 Today I would like to take you to a place in Scotland that is extra special to me.
-I know, I know…you think that I feel that way about every place in Scotland!
+I know, I know…you think I always say that.
 Haha, you know me too well, dear reader.
-And ’tis true, I suppose.
+And it’s true, I suppose.
 But this place really does put a skip in my plaid heart.

 Isn’t it lovely?
 This is Pilrig House, a historic Scottish townhouse located in Edinburgh, next to the burgh of Leith.
 It is believed that the name ‘Pilrig’ may have derived from the former ‘Peilrig’ and ‘Pellryge’ (rig=ridge), where a peel tower stood in the 15thcentury.
 According to pilrighouse.com, “stonework in the basement walls suggests the remains of a peel tower”.
 For a newby history geek like me, that is fascinating.